 Nancy Hurlbut, Coordinator

 The newly established Early Childhood Studies Department is an extension of the Department of Education and currently shares the same mission statement as the Department of Education.

 - Early Childhood Studies, B.A.
 (Emphases: Leadership in Early Childhood Teaching, Childhood Equity and Program Administration, Infant-Toddler Program and Practices Emphasis, and General).

 Ethnic and Women's Studies Department

 Gender, Ethnicity and Multicultural Studies (GEMS) Major (BA).
-Subplans: 1) GEMS BA, with emphases in African American Studies, Asian American Studies, Chicano/Latino Studies, Native American Studies, and Women's Studies; 2) Pre-credential BA, leading to subject matter competence for the Multiple Subjects Teaching Credential; 3) Integrated BA/Credential, leading to the preliminary Multiple Subjects Teaching Credential; and 4) Integrated Bilingual Authorization BA/Credential, leading to the preliminary Multiple Subjects Teaching Credential for bilingual students.
+Subplans: 1) GEMS BA, with emphases in African American Studies, Asian Pacific Islanders Studies, Chicana/o and Latina/o Studies, Native American Studies, and Gender and Sexuality Studies: 2) Pre-credential BA, leading to subject matter competence for the Multiple Subjects Teaching Credential and Early Childhood.

-Minors in African American Studies, Asian American Studies, Chicano/Latino Studies, Native American Studies, Women's Studies, and Multicultural Leadership Studies.
+Minors in African American Studies, Asian Pacific Islanders Studies, Chicana/o and Latina/o Studies, Native American Studies, Women's Studies, and Gender and Sexuality Studies.

 Interdisciplinary General Education Department